endgameviable/endgameviable-nextjs/README.md

 ### Environment Variables

 As far as I know, these have to be set manually in the AWS Amplify Console.
-Try as I might, I can't find a way to set these up programmatically.

-Well, now that I think about it, I suppose it's possible to insert these into the buildspec, but that would probably be pretty ugly.

 - EGV_RUNTIME_ACCESS_KEY_ID
 - EGV_RUNTIME_SECRET_ACCESS_KEY
   - Access token and secret for an account that has access to resources from the server-side runtime.
 These are required mainly so that the api can access DynamoDB tables.
 Couldn't find any other way to get credentials to the runtime.
 Create an IAM user with S3ReadOnly, DynamoReadOnly, and SQS message send permissions, then create access tokens and set them here.
-- EGV_RESOURCE_STATE_TABLE
-- EGV_RESOURCE_SEARCH_TABLE
-- EGV_RESOURCE_JSON_BUCKET
-- EGV_RESOURCE_EVENT_QUEUE
-  - Names of resources managed by Amplify and CloudFormation so they have long, weird names.
-Find them in the AWS Console and paste them in.
-Wish I didn't have to do this.
+At some future date I want to update the CloudFormation template to make this user.
+Then all you'll have to do is export the tokens.
 - EGV_USER_MASTODON_API_TOKEN
   - Get this by querying the Mastodon API of your ActivityPub server instance.
 (I use GoToSocial, actually, not Mastodon.)
 - EGV_USER_COMMENTBOX
   - A CommentBox api key.
 If not specified, no CommentBox is rendered.

-### Pushing Backend Changes

-Sometimes I have to change the backend configuration of resources (add tables, update the build pipeline, etc.).
-Those changes are made in the backend custom CloudFormation template `/amplify/backend/custom/endgameviable2024resources/endgameviable2024resources-cloudformation-template.json`.
-Good luck.
-It's the yucky json kind of template, not the friendly yaml kind.

-After making a change\, run `amplify push` to reprovision aws resources.
+- EGV_RESOURCE_STATE_TABLE
+- EGV_RESOURCE_SEARCH_TABLE
+- EGV_RESOURCE_JSON_BUCKET
+- EGV_RESOURCE_EVENT_QUEUE
+  - Names of resources managed by Amplify and CloudFormation so they have long, weird names.
+These no longer need to be set manually.
+They are read from the CloudFormation outputs and populated during the Amplify frontend build.